prabhakar442/wearwiselysitereact77.0/README.md

 We Wash & Dry – Clothes handled with premium care.

-We Deliver – Fresh & clean laundry back to you.
+We Deliver – Fresh & clean dryclean back to you.

 # 🌟 Why Wearsiely?
-Because we believe laundry shouldn’t be your problem anymore.
+Because we believe dryclean shouldn’t be your problem anymore.
 We blend technology + trust to ensure your clothes get the love they deserve.

 # 🤝 Contributing
 We welcome contributions to improve Wearsiely!